 Saugatuck-Douglas' clothing, gift and antique shops run the gamut from classic to contemporary.
 LaFontsee Galleries (616/451-3851) and Water Street Gallery (269/857-8485) offer excellent Contemporary Art.
 Upscale Mercantile (269/857-2030) offers antiques, art and accessories spanning the scope of time, and Thomas Greene (269/857-4063) provides the latest in gifts and decorative home accessories.
 Continue on to the Saugatuck Antique Pavilion(269/857-6041) a destination mall voted best of the best with over 175 dealer booths.

 Unforgettable Gay and Lesbian Vacations

 The gay friendly cities of Saugatuck-Douglas have plenty of physical, outdoor diversions for the young and restless as well.
-Canoeing, jet-skiing and horseback riding can be arranged from several locales, and premier hiking awaits at Saugatuck Dunes State Park, Allegan State Park and picturesque Fenn Valley vineyard.
+Canoeing, jet-skiing and Water Stand Up Paddleboarding can be arranged from several locales, and premier hiking awaits at Saugatuck Dunes State Park, Allegan State Park and picturesque Fenn Valley Vineyard.

 Mt.
 Baldhead sand dune for a stunning bird's eye view of the harbor.